-Trainee Disciplines Qualifications by discipline Medicine, adult providers Medical students and those preparing for relevant medical specialties and subspecialties that will serve transition- aged youth and/or adults with ASD/DD throughout the lifespan.
+Trainee Disciplines Qualifications by discipline medical genetics.
 Practicing providers also may participate as trainees.
+Medicine, adult providers Medical students and those preparing for relevant medical specialties and subspecialties that will serve transitionaged youth and/or adults with ASD/DD throughout the lifespan.
+Practicing providers also may participate as trainees.
 Pediatric or adult dentistry Dental students and those preparing for dental specialties and subspecialties with interest in caring for individuals with ASD/DD.
 Family members Required, a minimum of one family LTT each year.
 Parents and siblings of those with neurodevelopmental disabilities, including ASD, with demonstrated interest in developing leadership skills and sharing family perspectives with the trainee cohort.
 No educational minimum is required for participation as a LEND trainee, nor is current enrollment in an academic program.
-Self-advocates/individuals with disabilities (including those with intellectual disabilities) Required, a minimum of one self- advocate LTT each year, beginning at least in year 3.
+Self-advocates/individuals with disabilities (including those with intellectual disabilities) Required, a minimum of one self-advocate LTT each year, beginning at least in year 3.
 Demonstrated readiness to develop leadership skills and share disability perspectives with the trainee cohort.
 No educational minimum is required for participation as a LEND trainee, nor is current enrollment in an academic program.